5had3z/sc2-serializer/README.md

 Only tested with Visual Studio 2022 Version 17.7.6, _MSC_VER=1936.

+You will need to make sure PYTHONHOME is set correctly.

 This will compile both boost and zlib for you.

 To use the SCII replay observer, you will need to initialize the 3rdparty submodule(s).